File-Based

 How it works:

 The loader checks for a subfolder matching the next argument.
 If it exists, it recurses into it.
-If not, it loads cmd.ts
+If not, it loads cmd.ts in the current directory.

 2. Structure: Nested subcommands